Velcron95/FlashMind/docs/CONTEXT.md

-# FlashMind - AI-Powered Flashcard App
+# FlashMind - Smart Flashcard App

 ## Overview

-FlashMind is an AI-powered flashcard application designed to help users create and study flashcards with ease.
-The app provides an intuitive, clean interface with AI-assisted features powered by Deepseek AI.
-It follows a freemium model where basic features are free and advanced AI capabilities are available through premium subscriptions.
+FlashMind is a flashcard application designed to help users create and study flashcards with ease.
+The app provides an intuitive, clean interface with a token-based system for purchasing pre-made categories.

 ## Tech Stack:

 Frontend: React Native with TypeScript, Expo, and Expo Router Backend/Database: Supabase
 UI Framework: React Native Paper
-AI Processing: DeepSeek

 ## Core Features